adslbarxatov/VectorImageGenerator/QuickScriptingManual_en_us.md

-﻿# Vector image generator v 1.6.2L: sample script file
+﻿# Vector image generator: sample script

 This file is an example script for creating a vector image file.
 As you can see, comments can be located at the beginning of file and are not highlighted by special